Janani2718/Udacity_Data_Scientist_Nanodegree/Project 2/README.md

 2. In order to run the ML pipeline, run the command inside models directory: python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl
 3. Run the command: python run.py inside app's directory to run the web app
 4. Go to the webpage [http://0.0.0.0:3001/](http://0.0.0.0:3001/)

+## Visualisation Using Web App

+The flask web app is deisgned in a way to output the categories of the given disaster concerning message.
+The app also has the means fo data visualisation  following image shows the main